InstituteforDiseaseModeling/idmtools/examples/r_model/README.md

     ```
     docker run -v C:\path\to\config:/data -w /data -u "1000:1000" idm-docker-staging.idmod.org/idmtools_r_model_example Rscript model.R --config-file config.json
     ```
+    Note that you must use an absolute path when specifying your data path mount.
 1. This image also uses s6 for testing scenarios.
 A note when using s6 that you need to create your own entrypoint that skips s6 if the user is not root.